Renovation

 3. No Plan B

-Always have some plan B in place when you’re doing a home renovation.
+Always have some plan B in place when doing a home renovation.
 If it rains, work inside.
 If it’s humid and your paint won’t dry, work around it.

 As long as you’ve always got something else to work on, your project will never come to a standstill, and you will always be working towards finishing.